-Michigan Disaster Coordinators announce five Early Response training sessions this fall.
+Michigan Disaster Coordinators host three more Early Response training sessions.

 Early Responders are trained volunteers who are deployed in the early stages of a disaster.
 They are an important part of the United Methodist Volunteers in Mission (UMVIM) program.

 The Early Response Team (ERT) training prepares individuals to go into the affected area for three days after a natural disaster has hit to help families begin the process of putting their lives back in order.

 The work of the ERT is to “be a caring Christian presence in the aftermath of a disaster”.

 Caring presence takes several forms.
 Early Responders work with families to make their home and yard safe by picking up debris, tarping roofs, removing and sorting items that were harmed, tearing out damaged carpet and dry wall.
 It may also include mucking out a basement or cleaning where mold has begun to grow.

 This is a significant ministry that begins the journey back to normal for those affected by a disaster.